 Even after mastering current responsibilities, you have to grow and learn.
 Accepting stretch assignments is often a good option to expand your capabilities.
 It also helps to increase your knowledge base.

-It’s true that you can’t learn all the skills required for a job before starting your professional career.
+Indeed, you can’t learn all the skills required for a job before starting your professional career.
 They also vary according to the managerial level you are in.
 But still, companies today look for several broad business management skills among job applicants.
 If you are at the executive level, you must be able to convert your ideas into workable strategies.
 Middle managers, on their part, should be skilled to execute these strategies, delegate tasks and finish projects on time.
-Line managers, on the other hand, are expected to make good use of both human and material resources while operating plants.
+On the other hand, line managers are expected to make good use of both human and material resources while operating plants.

-Remember, successful managers are great in interpersonal and relationship building skills.
-They have to work closely with a team, assign them work and ensure that they get properly trained for the job.
-They must keep the staff motivated at all times, and are also responsible for hiring and firing them.
+Remember, successful managers, are great in interpersonal and relationship building skills.
+They have to work closely with a team, assign them to work and ensure that they get properly trained for the job.
+They must keep the staff motivated at all times and are also responsible for hiring and firing them.
 As a manager, you have to be compassionate, approachable, diplomatic, and above all, have superb communication skills for listening to and rewarding your staff.